Vaccine drive gains speed, but maskless fans fuel worries

 COVID-19 deaths in the U.S. are still running at close to all-time highs, at an average of about 3,160 per day, down about 200 since mid-January.
 The death toll overall has eclipsed 460,000.

+Federal officials are warning states not to relax restrictions on dining out and other social activities.

+“We have yet to control this pandemic,” Dr. Rochelle Walensky, head of the CDC, said Monday.

-And the sight of fans, many without masks, celebrating the Super Bowl in the streets, in sports bars and at game-watching parties has sparked worries of new outbreaks.
+The sight of fans, many without masks, celebrating the Super Bowl in the streets, in sports bars and at game-watching parties has sparked worries of new outbreaks.

 “This isn’t how we should be celebrating the Super Bowl,” the mayor of St. Petersburg, Florida, Rick Kriseman, tweeted after a maskless party was hosted by Rapper Curtis “50 Cent” Jackson in a hangar at the city’s airport, not far from where the Tampa Bay Buccaneers won the title.